 Please refer to the CU Online Technical Requirements to check your computer hardware, software, and internet service compliance.
 Additionally, you will need the following basic computer skills to function comfortably in an online course:

-The four core courses for a nursing Master's degree require only a baccalaureate degree or program permission.
+The four core courses for a nursing Master's degree require only a baccalaureate degree in Nursing.
 These courses can be taken in any order, and at least one of them will be offered each semester. they are:

 Permission to take a class does not guarantee that the program will accept credits taken as a nondegree into your desired program, so we highly recommend you consult with an advisor to verify transferability.

 All other graduate-level courses for nondegree enrollment require a baccalaureate degree in Nursing.

 Doctoral-level courses for nondegree enrollment require a master of science degree or permission from the instructor and the program director.